WinterFreon/Generative-AI-Project/README.md

 As part of the project, we aim to evaluate and improve these models systematically by establishing the baseline performance using basic prompts, enhancing generation quality through advanced prompting techniques, and fine-tuning the models to further improve their performance.
 REMARK: The course project draws inspiration from a recent paper. https://openreview.net/pdf?id=JRMSC08gSF

 The first part of the project focuses on evaluating the baseline models and exploring prompt engineering techniques for program repair and hint generation.
-You will use the provided datasets and scripts to analyze the performance of models such as **GPT-4o-mini** and **Phi-3-mini**.
-We will explore advanced prompting techniques to improve the generation quality.
+Will use the provided datasets and scripts to analyze the performance of models such as **GPT-4o-mini** and **Phi-3-mini**.
+Explore advanced prompting techniques to improve the generation quality.

 ## Provided Datasets and Scripts